jeju5/management/cs/aws/aws_developer.md

     docker push .......                                           # push it to ECR-repo
     ```
     * When ECR push/pull to a repo it calls ecr:GetAuthorizationToken to get authorized. (configure IAM)
+  * codebuild caching can be done in s3
+    * in buildspec, set up cache: section

 * AWS CodeDeploy
   * Compatiable with other management tools: AWS CodePipeline, Jenkins, Puppet, and ... etc.